Teanum - in ancient sources @ attalus.org

 On each line there is a link to the page where the name can be found.

-Teanum - a town in Apulia, Italy
+Teanum Sidicinum - a town in Campania, Italy

 →

-Wikipedia entry ☆ DARE (map)
+Wikipedia entry ☆ Pleiades (map)

-90/21 L.^Caesar is defeated by Marius Egnatius near Teanum.
+90/21 L. Caesar is defeated by Marius Egnatius near Teanum.

 Within translations: